-You’ve likely seen Maca on the shelves of health food stores, or as an energy-boosting ingredient in smoothies.
-Maybe it’s because of its subtle flavour or maybe it’s simply because we’re always looking for quick fixes to increase our energy, but Maca has definitely become one of the more mainstream supplements over the last little while.
-We’re breaking down where this powerful supplement comes from, and why people have been taking it for thousands of years.
+You’ve likely seen Maca in health food stores, or as an energy-boosting ingredient in smoothies.
+Maybe it’s because of its subtle flavour or energy increasing properties, but it has become a mainstream supplement.
+We’re breaking down where this supplement comes from, and why people have taken it for thousands of years.

 What is Maca?

 Maca root is a super food grown in the mountains of South America.
-It’s actually part of the cruciferous family (cauliflower, broccoli, etc.) and is dried then consumed as a powder or capsule.
-Maca is also considered to be an adaptogen, meaning it helps our body adapt to stress.
-It exists in variety of colours from white to black, and has an earthy and nutty, making it easy to add to smoothies or sweet treats (it goes particularly well with cacao).
-In terms of nutrients, Maca also contains a fair amount of fibre, and is high in some essential vitamins and minerals such as vitamin C, copper and iron.
+It’s part of the cruciferous family, and is dried and consumed as a powder or capsule.
+In addition, it is also an adaptogen, meaning it helps our body adapt to stress.
+It exists in variety of colours from white to black.
+It is earthy and nutty, making it easy to add to smoothies or sweet treats.
+Maca also contains a fair amount of fibre.
+Finally, it is high in vitamins and minerals such as vitamin C, copper and iron.

 What are the benefits?

-Maca has been consumed for thousands of years, mainly for its abilities to balance hormones, enhance fertility and sex drive, and increase energy and stamina.
-Though research is still being conducted to conclusively claim the effects of Maca, studies have shown that it can enhance fertility in men by increasing sperm production and quality, it also has hormone balancing effects so can be helpful at improving symptoms of menopause such as hot flashes and trouble sleeping, and can also have positive effects on PMS and PCOS by controlling estrogen levels in the body.
-Maca has also been known to increase energy, which is great for a boost first thing in the morning, or to help with endurance sports.
+Maca has been consumed for thousands of years.
+This is because it balances hormones, enhance fertility and sex drive, and increase energy and stamina.
+Studies have shown that it can enhance fertility in men by increasing sperm production and quality.
+Moreover, it has hormone balancing effects, so can be helpful at improving symptoms of menopause such as hot flashes and trouble sleeping.
+It can also have positive effects on PMS and PCOS by controlling estrogen levels in the body.
+It has also been known to increase energy, or to help with endurance sports.

 How to use it?

 Maca is available in powder or capsule form.
-If you’re choosing to take it in powdered form, the easiest way is to incorporate it into your smoothie (1-3 teaspoons), add it to energy balls, granola bars or baked goods, etc.
+If you’re choosing to take it in powdered form, the easiest way is to incorporate it into your smoothie.
+You can also add it to energy balls, granola bars or baked goods, etc.

-While Maca is general considered a very safe supplement, please note: Because of Maca’s effects on hormone levels, those taking hormone-altering medications should avoid it.
-It should also be avoided by those with high blood pressure, thyroid issues, and pregnant or breastfeeding women should consult their doctor before supplementing with it.
+While Maca is generally considered a safe supplement, please note: Because of its effects on hormone levels, those taking hormone-altering medications should avoid it.
+Those with high blood pressure or thyroid issues should also avoid it.
+Pregnant or breastfeeding women should consult their doctor before supplementing.